Vai al contenuto

 The exhibition project comprises two complementary sections organised in two different museums, whose separate focuses, art and science, correspond to the themes covered in the exhibition.

-For the Mart in Rovereto Salgado has chosen over 50 photos in large and very large format of glaciers from all over the world, while for the MUSE he has designed a huge site-specific installation in the “Grande Vuoto (Big Void)” area that the architect Renzo Piano imagined as the beating heart of the museum.
+For the Mart in Rovereto Salgado has chosen over 50 photos in large and very large format of glaciers from all over the world, while for the MUSE he has designed a site-specific installation in the “Grande Vuoto (Big Void)” area that the architect Renzo Piano imagined as the beating heart of the museum.
 All taken in Canada, in Kluane Park, the photos on show in Trento make a single large nucleus.
 The show strengthens the commitment by the Trento Film Festival to defend the environment and natural ecosystems and enriches the content of the 73rd edition, in Trento from 25 April to 4 May.

 In partnership with